tgrecojs/gatsby-fp-blog/src/pages/2019-Feb-18-functors-part-1/index.md

 What more fitting of a way to kick of the posts section of functor.xyz then with a bit on functors!
 Alright.
 Let's _contain_ our excitement though - we've got some work to do. 😎

-In this post we're going to learn what requirements must be meant in order for something to be considered a fucntor.
+In this post we're going to learn what requirements must be meant in order for something to be considered a functor.

 #### "You can't put me in a box"